syne-tune/syne-tune/README.md

 checkpoints must be written into a specific local path given by the command line argument `st_checkpoint_dir`.
-Saving/loading model checkpoint from this directory enables to save/load the state when the job is stopped/resumed (setting the folder correctly and uniquely per trial is the responsibility of the backend), see [checkpoint_example.py](examples/training_scripts/checkpoint_example/checkpoint_example.py) to see a fully working example of a tuning script with checkpoint enabled.
+Saving/loading model checkpoint from this directory enables to save/load the state when the job is stopped/resumed (setting the folder correctly and uniquely per trial is the responsibility of the trial backend), see [checkpoint_example.py](examples/training_scripts/checkpoint_example/checkpoint_example.py) to see a fully working example of a tuning script with checkpoint enabled.